brabster/tw-site-mkdocs/docs/posts/2024-07-06-preventing-data-theft-with-gcp-service-controls/index.md

 The [secure data exchange with ingress and egress rules guide](https://cloud.google.com/vpc-service-controls/docs/secure-data-exchange) is probably the next useful resource - I want to apply egress rules to prevent API calls being made from my GCP project across a "service perimeter" that encompasses the projects that should be able to talk to one another.
 For this demo, I'll only have the victim project inside the perimeter.
 My next question - what's a service perimeter?
 Here's a [service perimeter overview](https://cloud.google.com/vpc-service-controls/docs/service-perimeters).

 A lot is going on here.
 I had expected to find an automatic perimeter around the organisation that I could just check a box to say "prevent this project from interacting with anything outside its organisation".
 I appreciate that there will be much more complex needs in many larger organisations, but that seemed like a sensible default.
-I couldn't find anything like that.
+I couldn't find anything so straightforward.

 ### Target protections